edward-sentongo/AR-Workshop-Augmented-Images/README.md

 ***How to***
 1. Download the code and compile it.
-2. Scan any image from [here](http://example.com), please don't scan Jedi yet :)
+2.a Scan (with the camera of your phone) any image from [here](https://github.com/edward-sentongo/AR-Workshop-Augumented-Images/tree/master/ImagesToPrintOrScan), please don't scan Jedi yet :)
+2.b prefferably scan images which have "final"
 3. Do you see the augumented image?
-4. Modify the code with your own objects
+4. Modify the code with your own objects.
+5. Get creative now